dead-claudia/thallium/docs/api.md

 ### t.base()

-Create a new, entirely separate Techtonic test instance.
+Create a new, entirely separate Thallium test instance.
 This is mostly used for testing, but it's exposed for anyone who needs it.
-It's like an uncached `require("techtonic/core")`.
+It's like an uncached `require("thallium/core")`.

 ### t.parent()

 Get the parent instance of this instance.
-If this is the base Techtonic instance (i.e. the result of `t.base()` or one of the core exports), then this will return `undefined`.
+If this is the base Thallium instance (i.e. the result of `t.base()` or one of the core exports), then this will return `undefined`.

 ### t.inline()